 - Your activities

-That includes everything in Salesforce, everything in your marketing automation platform, everything in your emails and calendar events.
+That includes everything in Salesforce, everything in your marketing automation platform, and everything in your emails and calendar events.
 There’s so much valuable information there, and you need to collect that all together and match it to the right account.

 Then augment that with third-party data, including information such as industry, location, company size, parent/child accounts, etc. If you’re a tech company, then use technographics to find out what technologies that company has installed.
 Intent data is also important, allowing you to see what research accounts are carrying out and whether they’re showing signs that they’re in-market.